Technical SEO

 6. Click on the "Create Sitemap" button.

-7. The tool will generate an XML sitemap for your website.
+7. The tool will generate a sitemap.
 You can view it by clicking on the "View Sitemap" button.

-8. Save the sitemap file to your computer by clicking on the "Export" button.
+8. Save the sitemap file to your computer by clicking the "Export" button.

-9. Upload the sitemap file to your website's root directory, typically named "sitemap.xml".
+9. Upload the sitemap file to your website's root directory.

 Note: When generating a sitemap, you can choose any name for the sitemap file, but it must have the .xml format.
 This means that the file extension should be .xml, for example, "sitemap.xml" or "mywebsite.xml".